Liked this post? Why not share it?

 Recently updated on March 3rd, 2023 at 01:52 pm

-Looking for getting into a routine with your toddler?
+Looking for a stress-free toddler morning routine?
+Or just for tips to get into a routine with your toddler?

 Want more inspiration for your own routines?

 Or you’re just being nosy and like to take a peek on what other mommies do on a daily basis? haha

 You’re in the right place, I’ll be sharing with you what mornings look like for a stay-at-home-mommy.

 Kids love routines!
 Why?!
 Because that’s how they feel secure and relaxed.
 I think you already knew that the concept of time is inexistent for young children, such as babies and toddlers.

 Therefore by having a routine with the kids, especially babies and toddlers, they start learning about time and how it passes.
 This is how they know what comes next.

 I am a sucker for routines, especially since I became a mom.
 As my son grew I immediately knew that I need a system in our life.
 A system that works and keeps everyone happy.
 In other words, is good for my sanity.

 Routines don’t need to be boring, you can make them fun for both you and your kids.